robenkleene/prism/manual/src/full---help-output.md

         --parse-ansi
             Display ANSI color escape sequences in human-readable form.

-            Example usage: git show --color=always | delta --parse-ansi This can be used to help identify input style strings to use with map-styles.
+            Example usage: git show --color=always | prism --parse-ansi This can be used to help identify input style strings to use with map-styles.

         --plus-emph-style <STYLE>
             Style string for emphasized sections of added lines.